olpeh/olpeh.github.io/_drafts/react-suspense.md

 The dynamic imports worked, the code splitting seemed to works, the application seemed to work and tests were passing.
 Additionally, my co-workers had at this point reviewed my PR and added a few improvement suggestions and comments.

-Everything looked good and I proceeded with deploying this feature to our testing environment, which uses (of course) webpack production mode.
+Everything looked good and I proceeded with deploying this feature to our testing environment, which (of course) uses webpack in production mode.

 After deploying it to test environment, the test site was totally blank.
 Nothing showed up, a fatal error prevented the app from rendering.